ethereum/EIPs/EIPS/eip-1.md

 The best way to get client implementers to review your EIP is to present it on an AllCoreDevs call.
 You can request to do so by posting a comment linking your EIP on an [AllCoreDevs agenda GitHub Issue](https://github.com/ethereum/pm/issues).

-The AllCoreDevs call serve as a way for client implementers to do three things.
+The AllCoreDevs call serves as a way for client implementers to do three things.
 First, to discuss the technical merits of EIPs.
 Second, to gauge what other clients will be implementing.
 Third, to coordinate EIP implementation for network upgrades.

 These calls generally result in a "rough consensus" around what EIPs should be implemented.
 This "rough consensus" rests on the assumptions that EIPs are not contentious enough to cause a network split and that they are technically sound.